-- Associate Professor Rachel Nordlinger, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language
+- Professor Rachel Nordlinger FAHA, Professor of Linguistics, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Professor Gillian Wigglesworth, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language
+- Professor Gillian Wigglesworth, Professor of Linguistics, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Professor Janet Fletcher, Professor of Phonetics, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language
+- Professor Janet Fletcher FAHA, Professor of Phonetics, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Dr Nicholas Thieberger, Chief Investigator, ARC Centre of Excellence for the Dynamics of Language
+- Associate Professor Nicholas Thieberger, Chief Investigator, ARC Centre of Excellence for the Dynamics of Language